dvdbisong/dvdbisong.github.io/gcp-ml-seminar/numpy.md

 ```

 ### Broadcasting
 NumPy has an elegant mechanism for arithmetic operation on arrays with different dimensions or shapes.
-This is simply seen when a scalar is added to a vecor (or 1-D array).
+This is simply seen when a scalar is added to a vector (or 1-D array).
 The scalar value is conceptually broadcasted or stretched across the rows of the array and added element-wise.

 <div class="fig figcenter fighighlight">
     <img src="/assets/seminar_IEEE/scalar-broadcast.png">